syncfusion-content/winui-docs/winui/Installation/System-Requirements.md

 # System Requirements for WinUI

-The following topic describes the system requirements for Syncfusion WinUI platform.
+The system requirements for using our Syncfusion WinUI platform are as follows.

 ## Operating Systems
 Windows 10, version 1809 (build 17763) or later.